beetbox/beets/docs/plugins/ipfs.rst

 These hashes can then be given to a friend and they can ``get`` that album from ipfs and import it to beets using the -g or --get flag.
+If the argument passed to the -g flag isn't a ipfs hash it'll be used as a query instead, getting all albums matching the query.

 Using the -p or --publish flag a copy of the local library will be published to ipfs.
 Only albums/items with ipfs records in the database will